wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation

+= 4.9.14 =
+* Added: Wrote a warning message regarding the potential dangers of the email over ride system
+* Updated: The .POT file has been updated to the latest version to account for the next text added in 4.9.13

 = 4.9.13 =
 * Added: New option to edit the over ride email sent from address